Public Meetings & TIPS Line

 NJ's Freshwater Fishing Explorer App

-New Jersey DEP Fish & Wildlife's new Freshwater Fishing Explorer App combines the Great Fishing Close to Home App and the new Trout Water Map all in one place!
+NJDEP Fish & Wildlife's new Freshwater Fishing Explorer App combines the Great Fishing Close to Home App, the Trout Waters Map and the brand new Fishing Regulations App in one place!

 The Trout Stocked Waters tab provides the stocking dates and number of trout stocked for all trout stocked waters in our spring trout stocking program.
 Clicking on a water feature within the map will pull up the stocking schedule, the number of fish to be stocked and closures.